yapshinn/moe-kuochuansec/_departments/English/Programmes.md

 **Sec 2 Film &amp; Broadcasting**

-<iframe allowfullscreen="true" height="299" width="480" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vRPuhELPMmx8YU51Po_EGuPWedHXKrk8OPwFlXFrQUPPdwLWSS1o89Ihzp4wSqUhFqdyYb5gI6vsIbY/embed?start=true&amp;loop=true&amp;delayms=5000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRPuhELPMmx8YU51Po_EGuPWedHXKrk8OPwFlXFrQUPPdwLWSS1o89Ihzp4wSqUhFqdyYb5gI6vsIbY/embed?start=true&amp;loop=true&amp;delayms=5000" frameborder="0" width="480" height="299" allowfullscreen="true"></iframe>

 The Secondary 2EN cohort put their media literacy skills to the test in an innovative interdisciplinary project marrying expository writing for English and film literacy for Literature.
 Students are given the task of composing pictures using framing and mise-en-scene techniques learnt in their film theory module during their Literature lessons, to complement and showcase the argument of their expository paragraphs, in this level-wide ALP initiative.

 **Sec 3 Journalistic (Writing Espoir Newsletter)**

-<iframe allowfullscreen="true" height="299" width="480" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vRLvIh20PJs8Apf2ag5KhReoTdnFtapXodGdNjIxy1GeSZe2t0jM7QK7hnDy0aX3ekVfe6vM1ibCzDU/embed?start=true&amp;loop=true&amp;delayms=5000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRLvIh20PJs8Apf2ag5KhReoTdnFtapXodGdNjIxy1GeSZe2t0jM7QK7hnDy0aX3ekVfe6vM1ibCzDU/embed?start=true&amp;loop=true&amp;delayms=5000" frameborder="0" width="480" height="299" allowfullscreen="true"></iframe>

 **Our Stretch Programme; The Spin Doctors**

-<iframe allowfullscreen="true" height="299" width="480" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSNHpRz7pl3Yh9CznzaxOenKl-jgPmA7hZjel9FuJGDty_MTZ84hvL8-bb28I4ji2g_hvPILCC5gWcR/embed?start=true&amp;loop=true&amp;delayms=5000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSNHpRz7pl3Yh9CznzaxOenKl-jgPmA7hZjel9FuJGDty_MTZ84hvL8-bb28I4ji2g_hvPILCC5gWcR/embed?start=true&amp;loop=true&amp;delayms=5000" frameborder="0" width="480" height="299" allowfullscreen="true"></iframe>

 The Spin Doctors enrichment programme is part of the school’s distinctive Applied Learning Programme which focuses on equipping students to be more media literate leveraging on media literacy tools to hone their speaking and writing skills, in order to meet the demands of a changing landscape where 21st century skills prevail.
 The students are given platforms to hone and showcase their talents through advanced elective modules, enrichment workshops, speaking and writing competitions and hosting for school events.
 Some skills that students will develop throughout the programme are: